 Beyond the privacy concerns that I have that could come with using AR/VR (as Facebook gets into the game) on an even bigger scale than it currently is, I’m going to take a wild stab at it the future here.
 I will assume that if designers want to use that kind of software for projects, they will have to also get into bed with the dirty birds of the industry to do so.
 And along with it also spec their products.

 Does this mean that the entire interior design profession is on its last legs?
 No. I think creativity and experience will be what consumers are looking for when it comes to working with a design pro in the future.
 Beyond that, I’m team Holistic Interior Design over here and think that’s really where the brightest future is at.

 Learn All About Growing Your Interior Design Business

 Are you ready to dive in and skip the endless hours of googling?
-I’, here to help you cut out all of the confusion when it comes to starting and growing your interior design business with tons of on-demand courses, checklists and other valuable resources inside the Society.
+I’m here to help you cut out all of the confusion when it comes to starting and growing your online interior design business with tons of on-demand courses, checklists and other valuable resources inside the Society.